-How to get a Credit Card with Bad Credit
+How to get a credit card with bad credit

 Can I get a credit card with a bad credit rating?

 You can still get a credit card even if you have a bad credit rating.
 Although the cards you can apply for are likely to be limited and have higher interest rates, it is still possible to have a successful credit card application.

-It’s a good idea to fully understand your credit score and what lenders look at when checking to see if you are a suitable candidate for loaning money to.
-You may have mistakes on your file that can be rectififed, or some that will be on your report for a few years.
+In addition, you may have a mistake on your file that can be rectified, or some that will be on your report for a few years.
 Check out our guide on how long some of the more common financial slip ups will stay on your file.
-Once you’re up to speed in this area, you’ll be in a much better position to understand your situtation and find credit that works for your circumstances.
+Once you’re up to speed in this area, you’ll be in a much better position to understand your situation and find credit that works for your circumstances.
 Find out more about your credit rating in our article on understanding your credit score.

 Those with far less than perfect credit histories may still be able to get credit cards.
 In fact, there are specialists out there who will consider your application even if you’ve had CCJs or have been made bankrupt in the past.
 However, as a ‘high risk’ borrower, interest rates for borrowing are likely to be far higher and credit limits will be lower too.